 (2) If 2 or more mortgages were registered against the old mining tenement or the old mining tenements, as the case requires, the memorandum thereof shall be made and endorsed on the documents of title to the new mining tenement, and noted in the appropriate registers of the Department of Mines 4, in the order in which they appeared so registered immediately before their expiry and they shall have priority accordingly.

-(3) The holder of a mining tenement under the repealed Act (in this subclause called “the old mining tenement”) who is empowered by this Schedule or by section 5(3) to apply for a mining tenement under this Act (in this subclause called “the new mining tenement”) in substitution for the old mining tenement shall, if the old mining tenement is the subject of an existing mortgage and that holder lodges an application for the new mining tenement, forthwith notify the mortgagee concerned of that lodging.
+(3) The holder of a mining tenement under the repealed Act (in this subclause called the old mining tenement) who is empowered by this Schedule or by section 5(3) to apply for a mining tenement under this Act (in this subclause called the new mining tenement) in substitution for the old mining tenement shall, if the old mining tenement is the subject of an existing mortgage and that holder lodges an application for the new mining tenement, forthwith notify the mortgagee concerned of that lodging.

 (4) An application for a mining tenement under this Act in substitution for a mining tenement held by the applicant under the repealed Act, the holding of which second-mentioned mining tenement entitles the applicant to apply under this Schedule or section 5(3) for the first-mentioned mining tenement, shall be deemed for the purposes of Part VI of this Act to be an interest in a mining tenement.